tsur/blog/_posts/2023-06-09-anane-the-volunteer.markdown

 Anane: “Thank you Mother.
 My beginning and my end.
 You can trust I shall keep and protect this gem to the end of my days and shall serve this gem with love and dedication or shall pass the torch to those who come after me if I fail.
 This gem will not be forgotten.
 If I may, I would like to name this gem same as yours, Mother”

-While Anane finished getting ready for the promotion ceremony, I looked again at the now reddish sky, stained like blood, and remembered my first mother.
+I nodded my head in approval to Anane's request while I looked again at the now reddish sky, stained like blood, and remembered my first mother.
 She had a fierce and imposing appearance, but her energy was gentle and calm.
 Her energy emitted vibrant and penetrating colors, and her rhythm was smooth and unhurried.
 One can never forget the first mother; its imprint and strength are engraved in your soul forever.

 My thoughts about Zeniza, my first mother, took my back to the events that marked the beginning of the colonies of the ancient volunteers, how they gradually descended into the lower realities, eons ago.
 These ancient volunteers were the founders of new worlds, bringing light where there was only darkness, confusion, and disorder.

 The risks they took were immense, and many of them perished in service to knowledge, wisdom, and the expansion of everything, our beloved and eternal singular principle.
-They were absorbed by those uncertain realities, just as my one-piece deep black obsidian uniform absorbed the beautiful and warm colors of that blood-stained evening I was looking at through the window—colors that timidly and innocently dared to touch the fine and delicate mesh of deep black thread fabric, never to escape it again.
+They were absorbed by those uncertain realities, just as my one-piece deep black obsidian uniform absorbed the beautiful and warm colors of that blood-stained morning I was looking at through the window — colors that timidly and innocently dared to touch the fine and delicate mesh of deep black thread fabric, never to escape it again.

 The volunteers departed in large groups to those unknown lower realities.
 Many of them were lost forever in the depths of those unknown realities.
 Even to these days, many ancient volunteers are still lost, emitting a faint pulse, in perpetual hibernation, awaiting the moment when other volunteers will reach them wherever they may be found and awaken them from their long and harsh slumber.